The Hodge bundle, the universal 0-section, and the log Chow ring of the moduli space of curves: The divisor subalgebra of log Chow

 and the map $A_k \to A_{k-1}$ is determined by the subdivision $\sigma_k \to \sigma_{k-1}$, which is the subdivision corresponding to the domains of linearity of a piecewise linear function -- see \cite{KKMSD} for the construction.
 In the case of interest, the map $A_1 \to A_0$ is the blowup of $\mathbb{A}^n$ at the origin, $A_2 \to A_1$ is the blowup along the strict transforms of the coordinate lines, and in general $A_k \to A_{k-1}$ is the blowup along the strict transforms of the dimension $k-1$ hyperplanes of $\mathbb{A}^n$ in $A_{k-1}$.
 Thus, the barycentric subdivision of $\mathbb{A}^n$ is precisely the explosion of $\mathbb{A}^n$ along the origin.

 The barycentric subdivision construction is clearly equivariant and therefore descends to the Artin fan $\mathcal{A}_\sigma$ of $A_\sigma$.
 Furthermore, the subdivision is the same on isomorphic faces of $\sigma$ and invariant with respect to automorphisms of $\sigma$.
 Consequently, given any cone complex $C$, the barycentric subdivisions of individual cones glue to a global subdivision of $C$, and that is true even if faces of $C$ are identified or if there is monodromy in $C$.
 Thus, for a normal crossings pair $(X,D)$, we can define the barycentric subdivision $\widetilde{C}(X,D)$ of the cone complex $C(X,D)$, and equivalently, a log blow-up of the Artin fan.
-We also obtain \emph{globally} a log blow-up with Artin fan is $\mathcal{A}_{\widetilde{X}} = \widetilde{\mathcal{A}}_X$.
+We also obtain \emph{globally} a log blow-up with Artin fan $\mathcal{A}_{\widetilde{X}} = \widetilde{\mathcal{A}}_X$.

-The explosion of Section \ref{lcr2} is a local operation, centered along a simple stratum $S$.
+The explosion of Section \ref{lcr2} can only be defined locally around a simple stratum $S$.
 A quasi-projective stratum $S$ (not necessarily simple) of a normal crossings pair $(X,D)$ corresponds to a cone $\sigma$ of $C(X,D)$.
-More precisely, the quasi-projective stratum $S$ corresponds to the interior of $\sigma$, and the whole of $\sigma$ corresponds to a canonical open set $U$ in $X$ that contains $S$ as its minimal stratum.
-The open set $U$ consists of the interiors of the intersections of all divisors that contain $S$, including $X-D$, regarded as the intersection of no divisors.
+More precisely, the quasi-projective stratum $S$ corresponds to the interior of $\sigma$, and the whole of $\sigma$ corresponds to a canonical open set $U$ in $X$ that contains $S$ as its minimal stratum: the open set $U$ consists of all quasi-projective strata whose closure contains $S$.
 The explosion $\mathsf{E}_S(U, D|_U))$ is well-defined.

-The cone $\sigma$ has a cover by $\mathbb{R}^n_{\ge 0}$, and, in general, is obtained from $\mathbb{R}^n_{\ge 0}$ by potentially identifying faces and taking a quotient by a group $G$.
-The group $G$ is precisely the monodromy group of the divisors $D$ that cut out $S$ considered in Section \ref{dslc}.
-Similarly, the Artin fan $\mathcal{U}$ of $U$ is the analogous groupoid quotient of $[\mathbb{A}^n/\mathbb{G}_m^n]$, with $S$ corresponding to the minimal stratum From the discussion of the barycentric subdivision of $\mathbb{A}^n$, we see that $\mathsf{E}_S(U,D_U)$ is precisely the barycentric subdivision $\widetilde{X} \to X$ restricted to $U$.
+The cone $\sigma$ has a cover by $\mathbb{R}^n_{\ge 0}$, and, more precisely, by a quotient of $\mathbb{R}^n_{\ge 0}$ obtained by potentially identifying faces and taking a quotient by a group $G$.
+The group $G$ is precisely the monodromy group of the divisors $D$ that cut out $S$ considered in Section \ref{dslc}, and the interior $\sigma^\circ$ of $\sigma$ is in fact the stack quotient $[\mathbb{R}_{>0}^n/G]$.
+Similarly, the Artin fan $\mathcal{U}$ of $U$ has an analogous \'etale cover by the groupoid quotient of $[\mathbb{A}^n/\mathbb{G}_m^n \rtimes G]$, with $S$ corresponding to the minimal stratum The cover is not representable, but is representable over $S$.
+From the discussion of the barycentric subdivision of $\mathbb{A}^n$, we see that $\mathsf{E}_S(U,D_U)$ is precisely the barycentric subdivision $\widetilde{X} \to X$ restricted to $U$.
 We may thus view the barycentric subdivision as globalizing the explosion geometry.